vita-student-projects/BEV_Semantic_Segmentation_gr32/README.md

 ## 6. Conclusion

 In this project, we modify the PanopticBEV model to understand the effects of training both semantic segmentation and instance segmentation tasks at the same time and the backbone choice.
-We conclude that training with both task heads slightly decreases the semantic segmentation performance and that ResNet significantly decreases the performance.
+We conclude that training with both task heads slightly decreases the semantic segmentation performance and that ResNet as a backbone increases the performance.